Frequently Asked Questions

 What is the average class day like in the Dramatic Arts Program?

 Students should expect to be busy five days a week in class.
-Our Dramatic Arts Program classes typically take place between 10am and 3pm.
+Our Dramatic Arts Program classes are 4 hours a day.
 Classroom instruction hours range an average of 20 – 25 hours per week.
 Students will also be expected to make themselves available to spend time outside of the classroom rehearsing scenes together with their classmates.
 Approximately 12 hours a week is suggested for self-study.

 I am a university student; can I do a short program at VADA during a semester off?

 Yes.
 Many university and college students attend our full-time Two Week Intensive Certificate program during semester breaks.
 Our Intro to Acting Certificate; Audition Class and our Ongoing Scene Study classes are all part-time evening courses, so many students attend these after attending their university or college courses during the day.